 Join a professional organization.
 Most occupations, from restaurant professionals to engineers, have professional associations.
 Join one..

 Be patient and persistent.
 Set aside time every week to check for job postings, to do research on employers in your field, and to send out a manageable number of applications.

 Don't treat an interview as an interrogation.
 If you are fortunate enough to land an interview, treat it as an opportunity to establish a professional relationship with the interviewer.

 Practice out loud.
 Try to anticipate the types of questions you will be asked, and practice your responses.

 Be "on" from the start.
 In this age of security cameras, you may be recorded from the moment you hit the employer's parking lot.

 Make that first impression count.
 With everyone you meet at the employer, but especially with the interviewer, you want to make your first impression count.

 Be positive.
 Stay upbeat throughout the interview.
 Smile

 *Developed from many Websites and resources extracted 19 Dec 2011

 ~FACT: All college graduates have to learn to sell their value to employers.
-Generally speaking UVU graduates do not always do this very well.

 ~FACT: UVU Family Studies is considered a strong college education because it requires a focus on family with exposure to the other four social science fields.